fraga/primecycle/README.md

 # Why ?

 I hope somebody get profitable use of this information to end the world as we know it.
 And was funny discover how are working the numbers

+Other reason is protection in the case this works in the future.